craiglp/agon-life/README.md

     * All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-Calcuation for next cells are done from memory starting at _MATRIC_START.
+Calcuation for next cells are done from memory starting at _MATRIX_START.
 Current Base is what is displayed on the screen, Next Base is used to place the next life cycle.
 Once all cells are check Next Base will be copied to Current Base